 Solar-powered steam generation is a fascinating combination of new and old technologies.
 In fact, the very first installation of solar thermal energy equipment occurred in 1910 when a steam train engine was run on steam produced by sunlight.
 At the time, the relative abundance of fossil fuels rendered the technology untenable, but researchers are revisiting it in the modern era.

 As the price of traditional fuels continues to grow, the efficiency of solar technology continues to improve, and the effects of climate change begin to drive energy policy, the next few decades promise many new applications for solar energy.
 From solar roadways to solar airplanes to solar windows, the future will be powered by the sun.
+Learn more about renewable energy projects here.

 To find out more about your energy solar panel options, compare installers in our network right away.
 We take your individual situation into account, and we match you with a solar panel provider that helps you to meet your financial goals.